GAhalya/Task-5/README.md

 ## 1. Data Import & Setup

-- Extracted files from ZIP.
+- Extracted files from ZIP
-- Uploaded CSV into Google Colab.
+- Uploaded CSV into Google Colab
 - Created DataFrame using Pandas

 ## 2. Operations performed on dataset